vix-4800/phpcs-devstrict/README.md

 - `DevStrict.Yii2.DisallowResponseFormatAssignment` - Use controller methods like `asJson()` instead of direct assignment
 - `DevStrict.Yii2.PreferActiveRecordShortcuts` - Suggest `findOne()`/`findAll()` over `find()->where()->one()/all()`
+- `DevStrict.Yii2.PreferMagicProperties` - Use magic properties instead of getter methods for cleaner code

 ## Development